FrQise/Corridor-Crawler/README.md

     [x] Add magic usage for the player in combat
     [ ] Add item usage for the player in combat
-    [ ] Add the option to equip/unequip gear at the cost of 1 turn
+    [ ] Add the option to equip/unequip gear at the cost of 1 turn [x] Add the loot/drop item system when defeating enemies

 ### Upgrade the corridor generator :
     [ ] Look into having multiples floor with a "floor boss" at the end of each floor.